-During World War II, Emeco was commissioned to create an industrial style chair that could survive life on a Navy warship, and just like that the 1006 Navy Chair (from $560 ) was born.
-Since then, Emeco has continued the proud tradition of manufacturing modern and durable furniture right here in the United States.
+During World War II, Emeco was commissioned to create an industrial-style chair that could survive life on a Navy warship.
+And just like that, the 1006 Navy Chair (from $685) was born.
+While the original intent was nothing more than a durable seat, Emeco's new director sought to take the chair in other directions, selling to restaurants and hotels.
+The sleek design and durability made it a favorite amongst furnishers.
+Since then, Emeco has continued the proud tradition of manufacturing modern and durable furniture in the United States.

-Eastvold Furniture is a small Minnesota-based company that prides itself on creating quality pieces that can be passed down from one generation to another.
-Made from sustainable materials, you can really see how the simplicity of modern design inspired the collection's aesthetic, as seen with the Elko Credenza ( starting at $1,990 ).
+Eastvold Furniture is a small Minnesota-based company that prides itself on creating quality pieces that can be passed down from one generation to the next.
+Because the pieces are made in-house and by hand, you can work with the designers to create custom pieces catered to your space.
+Many of the pieces are made from sustainable materials, and the clean lines and materials show how the simplicity of modern design inspired the collection's aesthetic, as seen with the Elko Credenza.

 Not all high-quality furniture has to be elegant wood-crafted pieces.
 At Roger and Chris, you'll find luxury sofas that don't scream over the top.
 The livable designs are meant to fit your lifestyle and home.
 When you're ready to purchase your couch, you'll pick everything from dimensions to style to upholstery, which will then be crafted in North Carolina.
 Because each piece is made to order and crafted by the highly-regarded design team, you can rest easy knowing you'll get a sofa that's made to last.
 Start with the Coach Block Cushion base — a classic leather design promising ultimate comfort — and tailor the specifics to your space.